A family of consistent normally distributed tests for Poissonity: Asymptotic behaviour under contiguous alternatives

 \section{Asymptotic behaviour under contiguous alternatives}

-The asymptotic behaviour of the proposed test is investigated for detecting Poisson departures from contiguous alternative mixtures of distributions, which can be hardly recognized.
-More precisely, given a positive number $\lambda$, for any $n\geq\lambda^2$, let
+The asymptotic behaviour of the proposed test is investigated for detecting Poisson departures from {contiguous alternatives.
+More precisely,} given a positive number $\lambda$, for any $n\geq\lambda^2$, let {$ X^{(n)}$ be a mixture of r.v.s given by}